Expat Vets – Why Some Former Service Members Are Leaving the US

 A growing number of American veterans are making the decision to relocate overseas after their military service ends, drawn by lower costs of living, adventure, and in some cases, a desire to continue experiencing life in foreign cultures they encountered during their service.

 Countries like Portugal, Costa Rica, Mexico, and Thailand have become popular destinations for American veterans seeking to stretch their retirement dollars and enjoy a different pace of life.
-Online communities dedicated to expat veterans have grown significantly in recent years, offering advice and support for those considering the move.
+Online communities dedicated to expat veterans have grown significantly in recent years.

 The Financial Appeal